Ireland Country Bilateral Fact Sheet

 Facebook: Australia in Ireland

 The Irish economy is modern and trade-focused, with an explicit strategy of attracting foreign direct investment in high-tech and services sectors.
 Ireland's low rate of corporate tax has seen many multinational companies relocate to Ireland in recent years, particularly in the IT and pharmaceutical sectors.

 IDA Ireland partners with potential and existing investors to help them establish or expand their operations in Ireland.
 Given our shared language, common law system and values, and people-to-people links, Ireland can be a bridge for Australian companies to do business in Europe.

-Enterprise Ireland aims to increase Irish exports to the Indo-Pacific by 50 per cent by 2020.
-With our network of free trade agreements across the region, Australia can be a trusted conduit for Irish companies looking to expand their horizons.
+Enterprise Ireland is focused on increasing Irish exports to the Indo-Pacific.
+With our network of free trade agreements, Australia can be a trusted conduit for Irish companies looking to expand their horizons.

 Through events and programs, the Irish Australian Chamber of Commerce provides members with a network, across Australia and in Dublin, to further business opportunities.

 The Australian Trade Commission (Austrade) London Office focuses on attracting foreign direct investment and promoting Australia’s education services with Ireland.